reshamas/reshamas.github.io/_posts/2000-01-01-deconstructing.md

 For people who hold incrementally differing thoughts on the spectrum of views, the DC case has also created division and tension in the community that holds the values of education, inclusivity, community and open source near and dear to their hearts.

+---

-# Deconstructing the DataCamp Debacle - Part 2 - Genuine Commitment
+# Part 2: Genuine Commitment

 ## Start-ups Can Start With Diversity & Inclusivity for Future Success

 There is much that DataCamp *could have done* differently.
 This section focuses on what DataCamp and other companies can do moving forward to transform their environment, that is to create a professional, diverse, inclusive and ethical environment.

-### Genuine Commitment
+## Genuine Commitment

 People know when a company is “reacting” to a situation, “excusing behavior”, and working on damage control rather than “proactively” doing the gritty work of creating the environment that is needed.
 A true commitment means being transparent, courageous and making the difficult decisions over the advise of biased decision-makers:
 - executive team / management (exponentially more powerful than rank-and-file staff)